rumca-js/Django-link-archive/README_search.md

 At my setup I can filter by a source type and subtype.
 At my setup I have category "YouTube" and subcategory "Movies", and "Games".
  - suggests using it's own criteria.
 At this engine I can browse by date, to see which trailers are 'new' and which are not
  - some trailers are suggested several times at youtube, from various channels.
 At my setup I have only several youtube channels, which does not spam with same trailers

-## Social media

-If a social media platform decides to create a space for everybody, then it needs to have some sort of guidelines, but:
- - the guidelines need to be vague enough, to give moderators leeway to moderate anybody
- - the guidelines need to apply to everybody.
-It is like to have a big family, and you want to make everybody happy.
-It won't happen.
-Therefore you need to cater for most of them, and ignore some of other people
- - to be able to deflect any form of criticism there needs to be some sort of virtues established, and people need to be shamed, for not worshiping those virtues.
-These virtues might be imaginary, not scientific, might be totally pollitically motivated.
-It does not matter.
-People may recognize sincerity though.
-Therefore nearly all social media experience will result in hypocrisy
- - investors of social media are big corporations, therefore social media platform must appear as 'well behaving' for investors.
-Therefore any form of controversy is not allowed.
-All views must allign with views of investors, for the monetization of creators to happen

-## Social platform recommendation is based on a social score

-Sure we criticise China social credit score, but we are not aware we already have such system operating in our place.
-YouTube, or Google already decides what can be said, and what cannot be.

-However that may lead to:
- - suppression of controvertial views
- - boring Internet experience

-The moderation however needs to happen, as Internet is full of extremists, trolls, sociopaths.

 # Other analysis of search and algorithms